pollfly/clearml-docs/docs/webapp/applications/aws_auto_scaler.md

  - **Init script** - A bash script to execute when creating an instance, before ClearML Agent executes
  - **Custom Configuration** - A ClearML configuration file to use for executing experiments in ClearML Agent

-Once launched, the instance appears on the **APP INSTANCES** list on the left column

 ## Plots

-The app monitors your applications and can adjust instances based on the configurations that are specified.
-Once launched, an auto-scaler task is created.

 Once the app launched, a few plots appear:
 * Workers - How many workers are in an idle state